Blue Soul (Joe Louis Walker album)

 Blue Soul is an album by the American musician Joe Louis Walker, released in 1989.
 Walker supported the album with a North American tour, backed by the Boss Talkers.

-Blue Soul was nominated for a Bammy Award, in the "Outstanding Blues Album" category.
+Blue Soul was nominated for a Bammie Award for "Outstanding Blues Album".

 Production

 The album was produced by Walker; he also wrote the horn arrangements.
 It incorporated hard blues, gospel, and folk blues sounds.
 "Personal Baby" is about the virtues of fidelity in a relationship.
 David Hidalgo played accordion on "Ain't Nothin' Goin' On".
 "I'll Get to Heaven on My Own" is performed with just Walker's voice and slide guitar.
 "Prove Your Love" is a soul song with overdubbed vocals.